VasilisG/React-Weather-App/README.md

-# Weather App

-Made in React, using the [Meta Weather API](https://www.metaweather.com/api/) to fetch data.
+A weather app (like there aren't any of them) made in React, using the [Meta Weather API](https://www.metaweather.com/api/) to fetch data.